AnthonyMRios/relation-extraction-rnn/README.md

-# Relation Classification with Bi-LSTM
+# Bi-LSTM Relation Extraction Model

 Example data is available in the data folder.